We are what we eat.

 healthline.com

-The benefits of nuts for brain health may be explained by a number of nutrients, including healthy fats, antioxidants, and vitamin E.
+Nuts’ benefits for brain health may be explained by several nutrients, including healthy fats, antioxidants, and vitamin E.

 To help slow down mental decline, vitamin E shields cells from free-radical damage.

-All nuts are beneficial to your brain, but walnuts may have an edge because they also contain anti-inflammatory omega-3 fatty acids.
+All nuts benefit your brain, but walnuts may have an edge because they contain anti-inflammatory omega-3 fatty acids.

 Vitamin E, good fats, and plant compounds are just a few of the nutrients found in nuts that can help your brain function better.